If you have seen yourself praying in a dream, I want to speak to you directly.

 This dream can also be a sign of tawbah (repentance) or surrender.
 In spiritual terms, it’s a sacred moment of truth—a meeting of the soul with Divine grace.

-Dream of Praying in Congregation
+Spiritual Meaning of Praying in a Dream

 Dream of Praying for Someone – Evangelist Joshua